Luis Alvarez Roure

 Luis Álvarez Roure (born 1976) is a Puerto Rican realist painter based in New Jersey.
-He is known for his figure paintings as well as his portraits of American public figures such as Philip Glass, Joshua Bell, Paul Volcker, Cándido Camero, Monsignor William Linder, and Octavio Vázquez.
+He is known for his portrait, figure, and still-life paintings, including portraits of prominent figures in music, the arts, government, and academia.
+His subjects have included composer Philip Glass, violinist Joshua Bell, former Federal Reserve chairman Paul Volcker, actor and director José Ferrer, percussionist Cándido Camero, Monsignor William Linder, composer Octavio Vázquez and former Governor of Puerto Rico Pedro Pierluisi.

 His strengths have been described as "his draftsmanship (...) taken directly from the paintings of past masters" and "the empathy he so evidently feels with his sitters" by Peter Trippi, editor-in-chief of Fine Art Connoisseur Magazine.

-Life
+Early life and education

 Luis Alvarez Roure was born in Arecibo, Puerto Rico.
-As a child, he taught himself to draw.
-He declined taking formal art lessons.
+From childhood he demonstrated an interest in drawing and developed his skills largely self-taught.
+His parents encouraged him to pursue formal art lessons, but he initially declined.
 He also developed a great interest in music and his father enrolled him in piano lessons.
-Eventually, he moved to New York City to study piano performance under Germán Diez at City University of New York, where he completed a Master of Arts in Music.
-He then enrolled at the Art Students League of New York where he studied with Nelson Shanks.
-According to Roure, seeing his teacher paint was a turning point.
-Roure is a resident of Hasbrouck Heights, N.J.
+After completing his undergraduate studies in piano performance in Puerto Rico, Roure moved to New York City to continue his studies in piano under the Cuban-American pedagogue Germán Diez Nieto at the City University of New York, where he completed a Master of Arts in Music.
+While pursuing his musical studies, he enrolled at the Art Students League of New York, where he studied painting, drawing, and anatomy with the American realist painter Nelson Shanks.
+He studied with Shanks for approximately six years and later described the experience as having a major influence on his approach to painting and a turning point in his artistic development.